-LeBron James: Lakers Need to Stop Being Comfortable with Losing
+LeBron James: Lakers Need to Stop Being 'Comfortable with Losing'

 "I'm not saying that's what we are as a whole—it kind of looks that way at times but sometimes I feel like we're afraid to get uncomfortable, get out of our comfort zone, have that sense of urgency from the jump and not be afraid to actually go out and fail or succeed.
 We have, what, 23 games left?
 We'll see what happens."

 Los Angeles is one of the league's most inconsistent teams.
-At times, they look like an NBA Finals contender.
-On other days, they look like one of the league's worst outfits.
+At times, it looks like an NBA Finals contender.
+On other days, it look like one of the league's worst outfits.

-The Lakers have wins over the Golden State Warriors, Denver Nuggets and Oklahoma City Thunder, who are the top three teams in the Western Conference standings.
+The Lakers have wins over the Golden State Warriors, Denver Nuggets and Oklahoma City Thunder, who are the top three teams in the Western Conference.
 They have also lost to the New York Knicks and Cleveland Cavaliers, who are the Eastern Conference's two worst teams.

-Ultimately, James is leading a young team that features three starters (Lonzo Ball, Brandon Ingram and Kyle Kuzma) and a key reserve (Josh Hart) who are 23 years old or younger.
-That quartet has been under immense pressure all year, with higher preseason expectations and midseason trade rumors involving Davis.
+James is leading a young team that features three starters (Lonzo Ball, Brandon Ingram and Kyle Kuzma) and a key reserve (Josh Hart) who are 23 years old or younger.
+That quartet has been under immense pressure all year, with high preseason expectations and midseason trade rumors involving Davis.

-That group also has zero postseason experience and has never really played meaningful regular-season games where it was jockeying for playoff position or fighting for a berth.
+That group also has zero postseason experience and has never really played meaningful regular-season games.
 The 35-47 Lakers finished 12 games out of the playoffs last year and went 26-56 the season prior.

-That inexperience may be hindering them as they fight through the second half of the season in search of a playoff spot.
+That inexperience may be hindering them as they play the second half of the season in search of a postseason spot.

-All hope isn't lost, as the team is just 3.5 games out of the top eight in the Western Conference.
-The Lakers will have a chance to get to .500 when they play at the Memphis Grizzles on Monday.
+All hope isn't lost, as the team is just 3.5 games out of eighth place in the West.
+The Lakers will have a chance to get back to .500 when they visit the Memphis Grizzles on Monday.

 Lakers Shocked by Pelicans Without AD